GuardianOfGods/unity-mobile-developer/Readme.md

 ![image](https://github.com/GuardianOfGods/unity-mobile-developer/assets/52252046/90c041c1-dfce-40c7-aa4f-5cf625e7ff9c)

 - It is not simply my preference, the logic for this layout is the convenience it provides for my workflow.
 I will analyze the layout to give you a clearer perspective:
-1. Placing tabs within the same tab group can be time-consuming as you have to switch between tabs to display them on the screen.
-So I split impotant tabs to many groups.
+_1. Placing tabs within the same tab group can be time-consuming as you have to switch between tabs to display them on the screen.
+So I split impotant tabs to many groups._

 ![image](https://github.com/GuardianOfGods/unity-mobile-developer/assets/52252046/a5f87488-def2-4914-ac43-b1777e0fb399)

-2. Viewing the information in my Hierarchy is quite easy since the two tabs are placed close to each other.
+_2. Viewing the information in my Hierarchy is quite easy since the two tabs are placed close to each other._

 ![image](https://github.com/GuardianOfGods/unity-mobile-developer/assets/52252046/9ccbfdd3-6175-4f7d-8a81-2993e3d7eb30)

-3. When I need to use a prefab in the game, I can simply drag the prefab from the Project into the Hierarchy or Scene.
-Also, it's good for game design.
+_3. When I need to use a prefab in the game, I can simply drag the prefab from the Project into the Hierarchy or Scene.
+Also, it's good for game design._

 ![image](https://github.com/GuardianOfGods/unity-mobile-developer/assets/52252046/dd2b1305-cab1-4afa-b32b-19dccf0fbd45)

-5. While playing the game through the Game tab, I can view the information on the left side of the screen.
+_4. While playing the game through the Game tab, I can view the information on the left side of the screen._

 ![image](https://github.com/GuardianOfGods/unity-mobile-developer/assets/52252046/7126b3ef-cb88-4980-8657-4efc0a0c51d2)